thomaschrstnsn/jsondump/README.md

 This program can write each row into its own `.json`-file where the name is specified as either:

- - `array-index`: the index of the row in the result set (starting from 0)
+ - `array-index`: the index of the row in the result set (starting from 0), e.g. `01.json` etc
- - `original-field abc`: A field in the original row, here `abc`
+ - `original-field Id`: A field in the original row, here `Id`, e.g. `1001000.json` etc
- - `nested-field xyz`:   A field in the nested json object, here `xyz`
+ - `nested-field AggregateId`:   A field in the nested json object, here `AggregateId`, e.g. `my-aggregate-123456.json` etc.

 Examples, all assume input is in `Results.json`: